yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_getstarted.md

 ### How do you manage API Gateway topology

 In a classic deployment, topology is managed internally through an Admin Node Manager communicating with Node Managers in API Gateway nodes.
-In a container deployment, the topology is externally managed by a cluster manager, such as Docker Swarm or Kubernetes, and it manages the topology and communicates directly with each API Gateway.

-This means that you cannot use the `managedomain` script or the API Gateway Manager web UI to manage your topology in a container deployment.
+In a container deployment, the topology is externally managed by a cluster manager, such as Openshift or Kubernetes, and it manages the topology and communicates directly with each API Gateway.
+In this case, you cannot use the `managedomain` script or the API Gateway Manager web UI to manage your topology in a container deployment.
 Instead, you must use an orchestration tool.
-For more information on Docker Swarm, see the [Getting started with swarm mode](https://docs.docker.com/engine/swarm/swarm-tutorial/) Docker documentation, or for more information on Kubernetes go to the [Kubernetes website](https://kubernetes.io/).
+For more information on Openshift, see [Openshift Platform](https://docs.openshift.com/container-platform/4.9/welcome/index.html), or for more information on Kubernetes, see [Kubernetes](https://kubernetes.io/).

+API Gateway, running in containers is fully supported on Openshift Container Platform (4.9) using an Axway provided Helm chart and Red Hat Universal Base Image 7 (UBI 7) based images built using the latest version of the containerization scripts.

 ### How do you run API Gateway administration tools or scripts